Dept of Transport and Main Roads

 The drivers most at risk in Queensland are those aged 24 years or younger, with young drivers being 60% more likely to crash than those who are more mature.
 So, when the Queensland Government developed their Road Safety Action Plan 2017–2019, a key objective was to ‘better support young people in becoming safe and responsible drivers.’
 They determined that one way to do this would be to revise the existing, four-decade-old process for getting a learner licence.

-Croomo’s successful proposal was to develop an online course that would simultaneously teach and test participants, using an interactive scenario-based approach.
-The final product, known as ‘PrepL’, takes learners through a 4-6 hour online interactive course that includes simulated driving scenarios and powerful real-life interviews with those affected by fatal car crashes.
+Croomo developed an online course that would simultaneously teach and test participants, using an interactive scenario-based approach.
+The final product, known as PrepL takes learners through a 4-6 hour online interactive course that includes simulated driving scenarios and powerful real-life interviews with those affected by fatal car crashes.

-Unlike the current 30-question multiple choice paper test, PrepL learners will have to answer more than 380 separate questions, challenges, and activities.
+Unlike the existing 30-question multiple choice paper test, PrepL learners have to answer a selection of more than 380 separate questions, challenges, and activities.
 The scenarios respond to the learner’s input, showing the consequences of doing the wrong thing, rather than simply indicating a wrong answer.
 This way, the learner is given a clear understanding of how the road rules ensure their safety.

 “Students don’t just learn the road rules with PrepL; they learn why it’s important to have the right attitude, and, in a virtual environment, they experience the consequences of poor driving”, said Daniel Bermingham, Croomo’s Chief Growth Officer.